SCHOOL HOLIDAY guide

 - Bounce the massive indoor trampoline park that provides an adrenaline rush for all ages!

-- Mega Adventure Park is adventurous fun for all ages and all fitness levels.
+- West Beach Adventure is adventurous aerial fun for all ages and fitness levels.

 - Stand up Paddle SA at Seacliff or Adventure Kayaking SA at Garden Island.